 Someone who doesn’t use cash unless absolutely necessary?
 A credit card point collector, or just someone who no longer wants to use cash and prefers debit or credit.

-Have you ever wanted to have a printable budgeting system, but were frustrated that all the budget planners you could find were focused on using cash as the main method of spending?
+Have you ever wanted to have a paper based budget planner, but were frustrated that all the budget planners you could find were focused on using cash as the main method of spending?

 I was looking for a new budget planner to use when I started my maternity leave.
 My income changed with my leave, and I really needed to drill down on my spending and budgeting, so I made the switch to paper based, or budgeting by-hand.